Author Archives: Roofing SEO Webmasters

 One example is publishing dedicated website pages for each roofing shingle brand (GAF, CertainTeed, TAMKO, etc.)

-Depending on content quality, Google will crawl these individual pages and index them for brand-related queries.
+Depending on the content quality, Google will crawl and index these individual pages for brand-related queries.

 A dedicated content page typically outranks a page with bullet points mentioning multiple brands or services.